Shegy2106/8x8interview/README.md

 ## usecase2

-website with the table filled with data from the spreadsheet
+website with the table filled with data from the spreadsheet using Google Sheets API

 ```console
 cd usecase2